 As teachers become more adept at CPL theories of action an inquiry stance is being adopted as our underlying approach to teaching.
-Providing quality learning opportunities, through an inquiry approach, for our students to engage in the 'soft skills' or general capabilities like: critical thinking, creative thinking, intercultural understanding, personal and social wellbeing, is integral to Yeronga State School's curriculum delivery.
+Providing quality learning opportunities, through an inquiry approach, for our students to engage in the general capabilities like: critical thinking, creative thinking, intercultural understanding, personal and social wellbeing, is integral to Yeronga State School's curriculum delivery.
 English and Maths are stand-alone subjects however other subject areas may involve an interdisciplinary approach.

 The Whole School Data Framework is used to monitor and track student progress.
-Learning Maps, Learning Ladders and other Success Criteria are used to help children track their own progress in their day to day learning activities.
+Learning Ladders, Learning Intentions and Success Criteria are used to help children track their own progress in their day to day learning activities.
 Early Intervention is an essential belief of the school.
-Teachers and teacher assistants deliver quality programs such as Jolly Phonics, Metalinquistics, Support a Reader and Support a Writer and Oral Language program.
+Teachers and teacher assistants deliver quality programs such as Jolly Phonics, Support a Reader and Support a Writer and Oral Language program.

-Specialisation across the year level is introduced from Year 3-6 where students engage with teachers across the year level who deliver a specialist subject such as Technology, History, Geography, Health, Art.
-Classroom teachers in Year 3-6 deliver Maths and English to their own classrooms.
+Specialisation across the year level is introduced from Year 3-6 where students engage with teachers across the year level who deliver a specialist subject such as Technologies, History, Geography, Health, The Arts.
+Classroom teachers in Year 3-6 deliver Maths and English to their own class.